-There’s a reason you won’t find doggy antiperspirant at your local Pet Valu; Most of your dog's sweat glands are located in his paws.
-Dogs pant to cool themselves off, so on hot days they can suffer from heat stroke (and a thicker coat won’t help matters).
+Help keep your pet cool by providing lots of shade and water.
+You’ll find handy cool-down products at your local Pet Valu like frosty bowls and cooling beds.
+But there’s a reason you won’t find doggy antiperspirant at your local Pet Valu; Most of your dog’s sweat glands are located in his paws.
+Dogs pant to cool themselves off, so on hot days they can suffer from heat stroke.
 Puppies, seniors, overweight dogs and dogs with Brachycephalic faces (Pugs, Boxers, Bulldogs, or any other short-nosed breeds) are especially prone to heat stroke.

 Know the signs of heat stroke:

 • Tongue appears larger and more red than normal

 If you suspect your dog may be overheating, stop all exercise immediately.
 Offer water and start to cool your dog off using one or all of the following methods:

 - Move to a cool, air-conditioned area